-You have to store waffles within two hours of making them so that you won’t have to worry about harmful bacteria.
-It is necessary to wait until the waffles have cooled down before storing them in the fridge, though.
+You have to store them within two hours of making them so that you won’t have to worry about harmful bacteria.
+It is necessary to wait until they have cooled down before storing them in the fridge, though.

 In some cases, you’ll need to store the waffles within one hour if the temperature happens to be more than 90 degrees Fahrenheit in your house.
-These same rules apply if you choose to freeze your waffles as well.
+These same rules apply if you choose to freeze them as well.

 Waffles will stay good for two or three days when stored in a refrigerator under optimal conditions.
-You can expect waffles to stay good for up to three months in your freezer.
+You can expect them to stay good for up to three months in your freezer.

 It’s usually best to make an effort to eat the waffles in a timely fashion.
-Consider writing the date that you stored the waffles on the container that you’re using.
+Consider writing the date that you stored them on the container that you’re using.

 This will ensure that you don’t forget how old they are.
-It wouldn’t be fun to bite into a waffle that’s hard and flavorless.
+It wouldn’t be fun to bite into one that’s hard and flavorless.

 Use this information to store your waffles properly moving forward.
 You’ll be able to keep enjoying this amazing breakfast food and you won’t have to worry so much if you happen to have leftovers.